-Under the ongoing Delinquent Child Law, as amended by the act, if a child is adjudicated a delinquent child for committing a sexually oriented offense or a child-victim oriented offense, the juvenile court is required in certain circumstances and is authorized in other circumstances to classify the child a juvenile offender registrant and require the child to comply with the duties imposed under the SORN Law.
-The act generally retains the existing Delinquent Child Law's provisions that specify the circumstances in which a juvenile court is required, and the circumstances in which a juvenile court is authorized, to classify as a juvenile offender registrant a child who has been adjudicated a delinquent child for committing a sexually oriented offense or a child-victim oriented offense, but it revises some of the procedures that a juvenile court follows in making the determination.
-The act repeals the existing provisions regarding determinations as to whether the delinquent child is a sexual predator, a habitual sex offender, a child-victim predator, or a habitual child-victim offender.
+The bill generally retains the existing Delinquent Child Law's provisions that specify the circumstances in which a juvenile court is required, and the circumstances in which a juvenile court is authorized, to classify as a juvenile offender registrant a child who has been adjudicated a delinquent child for committing a sexually oriented offense or a child-victim oriented offense (although it repeals the current references to "registration-exempt sexually oriented offenses"), but it revises some of the procedures that a juvenile court follows in making the determination.
+The bill repeals the existing provisions regarding determinations as to whether the delinquent child is a sexual predator, a habitual sex offender, a child-victim predator, or a habitual child-victim offender.
 It generally retains the existing mechanism by which a juvenile court reviews a juvenile offender registrant classification it has made of a delinquent child, upon the child's completion of the disposition imposed.
-The act enacts a new provision that applies regarding children adjudicated delinquent children for committing some of the most serious sexually oriented offenses and a new provision that permits a court to impose a requirement subjecting a delinquent child to the SORN Law's victim and community notification provisions if the delinquent child is a tier III sex offender/child-victim offender but is not a public registry-qualified juvenile offender registrant.
-Finally, the act enacts a mechanism by which a juvenile court that classifies a child a juvenile offender registrant also determines whether the child is a tier I, II, or III sex offender/child-victim offender (R.C.
-2152.82 to 2152.86).
+The bill enacts a new provision that applies regarding children adjudicated delinquent children for committing some of the most serious sexually oriented offenses and a new provision that permits a court to impose a requirement subjecting a delinquent child to the SORN Law's victim and community notification provisions if the delinquent child is a tier III sex offender/child-victim offender but is not a public registry-qualified juvenile offender registrant.